intrepidusgroup/trustme/README.md

 Acknowledgements
 -----------
 This tool is patterned on ios-ssl-kill-switch (https://github.com/iSECPartners/ios-ssl-kill-switch).
-Trustme uses a similar technique, but target a C function that is lower in the call chain of most SSL certificate validation code, which allows it to disable more SSL validation code.
+Trustme uses a similar technique, but targets a C function that is lower in the call chain of most SSL certificate validation code, which allows it to disable more SSL validation code.